 In order to cover the cost of this summer’s program, we are asking firms to consider making a donation of $4,500 to the Municipal Forum of New York to cover the cost of the stipend and defray associated administrative costs incurred by Futures and Options.

 In addition to the cost of sponsoring an intern we also want to highlight potential technological challenges, given the 100% remote nature of this year’s program.
 It’s very important to our mission that we make sure we’re still able to provide opportunities to qualified students who may not have access to laptops and high- speed internet access after the school year is over.
 Given these technology challenges, we are also requesting that firms consider a supplemental donation of $750 to cover these technological expenses.
 All supplemental donations received will be dedicated to providing technology to students in need and any remaining funds will be split evenly among the scholarship accounts and used to directly benefit ULF alumni.

 The Municipal Forum Youth Education Fund and Futures and Options are 501 C 3 organizations.
 Donors should consult with their internal and/or tax professionals regarding the tax treatment/deductibility of their donations.
 Additional information regarding each organization and their activities can be found on their respective websites:http://www.themunicipalforumofnewyork.org/default.aspx

-In 2019, the students selected for the program represented a wide range of personal backgrounds: 52% were the first among their parents or guardians to go to college, 26% spoke English as a second language and 52% were born outside of the United States.
-The program has always attracted students from diverse backgrounds – below is demographic information for the interns who participated in 2019:
+In 2021, the students selected for the program represented a wide range of personal backgrounds: 57% were the first among their parents or guardians to go to college, 23% spoke English as a second language and 26.7% were born outside of the United States and 3.3% lived in NYCHA public housing.
+The program has always attracted students from diverse backgrounds – below is demographic information for the interns who participated in 2021: